Gaineyj0349/Linker/README.md

         String[] words = new String[]{"One", "Two", "Three"};
         linker.addStrings(words);

-3 - Add a callback: (this is optional, and if you add a callback - the list of words must be added to the linker object first - see step 2):
+3 - Add a callback: (this is optional):

        linker.setListener(new LinkerListener() {
             @Override